HugoParada19/SelfMastery-Nexus/00-Index/Contributors/Hugo Parada.md

 ## Systems used

-Hugo started off with 16p dichotomies immediately switching up to MBTI, where we settled through the course of November 2022 to April 2023.
-Hugo in the mean time, learned a bit about [[Socionics]] and Enneagram, but didn't gave them as much importance as MBTI.
+Hugo started off with 16p dichotomies immediately switching up to MBTI, where he settled through the course of November 2022 to April 2023.
+Hugo in the mean time, learned a bit about [[Socionics]] and [[Enneagram]], but didn't gave them as much importance as MBTI.
 Later on Hugo met a group of people interested in the CSJ Community where he was presented with the concept of 4SD ([[Four Sides Dynamics]]).
 After Hugo had learned about this, he had completely taken MBTI out of his life and started using [[Four Sides Dynamics|4SD]] to type people and understand others.
 ## Contributions

 ### 4SD